 Data Privacy Day is on Sunday 28 January, an international effort to empower individuals and encourage businesses to respect privacy, safeguard data and enable trust.

 Data theft has rapidly become one of the world’s most prevalent crimes with billions of dollars being lost each year through credit card fraud, identity theft and scams.

-For many companies, the cost of suffering a cyberattack is enough to take the business down entirely, so it has never been more vital for all organisations to invest in their cyber defences.
+For many companies, the cost of suffering a cyberattack is enough to take the business down entirely, so it has never been more vital for all organizations to invest in their cyber defences.